pulpul-s/watchertoucher/README.md

 ```

 Change at least `jellyfin_url`,`api_key` and `mediafolder` parameters on the script, run.<br>
-You should set the mediafolder variable as the parent folder that holds your media folders.
+You should set the `mediafolder` variable as the parent folder that holds your media folders.
-Python Watchdog will monitor the folder recusively and react to changes made in it.<br>
+Python Watchdog will monitor the folder recusively and react to changes made in it.<br><br>
+Jellyfin API key can be created in `Settings -> Dashboard -> API Keys`

 ```bash
 ./watchertoucher.py